turingtestfail/geoserver/doc/en/user/source/extensions/mapml/installation.rst

       <map-link tref="http://localhost:8080/geoserver/tiger/wms?format_options=mapmlfeatures:true&amp;request=GetMap&amp;crs=MapML:WGS84&amp;bbox={xmin},{ymin},{xmax},{ymax}&amp;format=text/mapml&amp;language=en&amp;version=1.3.0&amp;transparent=true&amp;service=WMS&amp;layers=poi&amp;width={w}&amp;styles=&amp;height={h}" rel="features"/>
     </map-extent>

-When both "Use Tiles" and "Use Features" are checked, the MapML extension will request tiled maps in ``text/mapml`` format.
+When both "Use Tiles" and "Use Features" are set in the FORMAT_OPTIONS parameter (`mapmlusefeatures:true;mapmltiles:true`), the MapML extension will request tiled maps in ``text/mapml`` format.
 The contents of the tiles will be clipped to the requested area, and feature attributes will be skiipped, as the MapML client cannot leverage them for the moment.